LGST-LAB/slosh_ml/bin/v0.102_beta/for_redistributable_files_only/readme.txt

 1. Prerequisites for Deployment

-Verify that version 9.12 (R2022a) of the MATLAB Runtime is installed (or a more recent one).
+Verify that version 9.12 (R2022a) of the MATLAB Runtime is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter